bclynch/edm/README.md

 - Venue page
   - General info
   - ~~Upcoming events~~
-  - photo
+  - ~~photo~~
   - ~~map~~

 ## Feature Ideas
-- Map view the world over.
-Would be for a certain date and a user can modify the date to refresh map
 - List view for a region on a per day basis
-- PWA available with push notifications for followed artists or venues.
 - Email alerts on a weekly / semi weekly / monthly basis
-- Featured / hot / lifted events up top
 - Filter by genre, venue, region, artist
 - Follow feature.
 Would be adding a table for adding artists or venues and linking with a user.
 Can have a chronological feed of followed items with new things and maybe notification / email updates every some period of time.
-- Tour information for artists + bios and shit.
-Maybe can scrape from spotify or wikipedia or something.

 ## Monetization
 - Lifted results for venues who want to promote something
 - Affiliate links for eventbrite, ticketfly, ticketmaster, seetickets, etix, etc (Ticketfly is $.25 per purchase)
 - Affiliate links to albums on amazon or something
 - Affiliate links for accomodation https://www.stay22.com/

+## Down the line
+- Map view the world over.
+Would be for a certain date and a user can modify the date to refresh map
+- PWA available with push notifications for followed artists or venues.
+- Featured / hot / lifted events up top

 ### Name Ideas